 Over the years, Prague has gained a reputation for fine dining.
 The Restaurant La Degustation Boehme and Alcron has been awarded a Michelin star.
 Apart from the Michelin Star-awarded restaurants, the Michelin Guide also recommends the following, slightly more affordable, restaurants: Aromi, Divins, Le Terroir, Sansho, Aureole and SaSazu.

-It is a good idea when in Prague not to let yourself get lured into overpriced restaurants in the Old Town, but rather to do some research before you head out for that special dinner.
+When in Prague, it is a good idea not to let yourself get lured into overpriced restaurants in the Old Town, but rather to do some research before you head out for that special dinner.
 When you pay a premium price, you expect VIP treatment—which is unfortunately not the case in every establishment.

 Address: Štěpánská 40, Prague 1; www.alcron.cz

 Located a bit further from the city centre near the Airport, at Auberge de Provence, you will taste organic home-grown food cooked in an old-fashioned traditional French-Belgium style.
 They say, “Dining is like music; it is created by the harmony of individual tones, graceful created tasty dishes with flavours of fresh herbs accompanied with carefully selected wines or beers, and in the background cosy warm music” – and that’s what you will definitely experience once you arrive there.
 Prices for mains range from 380 CZK to 600 CZK.

 Address: U Špejcharu 355, Tuchoměřice; www.tuchomerice.cz